 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

-The museum itself seems to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when working within a society that is, perhaps, unwilling to face the whole truth.
+The presentations seem to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when dealing with certain themes.

-The photos, documents and day-to-day items do not make easy viewing.
+The photos, documents and day-to-day items sometimes make for difficult viewing.
 But not in the sense you might imagine.
 The “horror” of oppression, racism, and, at times, genocide is never graphical but implied.

 And then, among the negativity, you find the expression of Jewish community and achievement, the optimism of family and community life…indeed, the normality of family and community life, even in challenging circumstances.